informalsystems/hermes/guide/src/tutorials/local-chains/add-a-new-relay-path.md

 >__NOTE__: The following steps decompose every step from the creation of the clients to the channel handshake for educational purposes.
 Hermes can do it in a single command with `hermes create channel --a-chain ibc-0 --b-chain ibc-1 --a-port transfer --b-port transfer --new-client-connection` which creates a new client on each chain, establish a connection and open a channel.

+You will need to first create a client on both chain then establish a connection between them.
+It is possible to have multiple connections between clients and can be useful to support multiple versions of IBC.
+Finally, you need to create channels over a connection to identify the source and destination modules.
+Learn more in the [cosmos academy tutorial](https://tutorials.cosmos.network/academy/4-ibc/what-is-ibc.html).

 ### Create clients